Genez-io/genez-io.github.io/content/posts/getting_started_upstash.md

 }
 ```

-## Step 5: Test your Redis service
+### Step 5: Test your Redis service

-To locally test your Redis service, you have to copy the environment variables in a `.env` file in the root folder of your project.
+To locally test your Redis service, you have to use the copy button to add the environment variables to your clipboard.
+Using the copy button will disclose the sensitive information from the environment variables.
+Paste them in a `.env` file in the root folder of your project.

 You can find the environment variables in the `Integrations` tab of your project page in the {{< external-link link="https://app.genez.io" >}}dashboard{{< /external-link >}}.

 The `.env` file should look similar to the following snippet:

 ```
-UPSTASH_REDIS_URL="redis://default:d7dc1b532e3947y372jbh78y159ls
-7fa1e@cute-capybara-33897.upstash.io:33897"
+UPSTASH_REDIS_URL="redis://default:sensitivepassword@cute-capybara-33897.upstash.io:33897"
 UPSTASH_REDIS_REST_URL="https://cute-capybara-33897.upstash.io"
-UPSTASH_REDIS_REST_TOKEN="AYRpACQgMzAwYGfdklNGMtMzM4MS00MGJlLWEyYWUtYmEzZDgyZTkxMTFlZDdkdsaNTMyZTM5NDdjdsuhrMzkzZGQzMTU5N2ZhMWU="
+UPSTASH_REDIS_REST_TOKEN="sensitivetoken"
 ```

 After setting the environment variables, you can test your Redis service by running the following command in your terminal: